ivoleitao/shadertoy/packages/shadertoy/README.md

 ## Introduction

-Provides a definition of the contracts and entities needed to create a Shadertoy dart client.
+Provides a definition of the contracts and entities needed to create implementations of the shadertoy site and REST API's and storage model.

 Three main types of contracts are defined in this library:
 * A **Client API**, for the REST interfaces defined in the Shadertoy [howto](https://www.shadertoy.com/howto#q2) that allow the user to browse shaders available with `public+api` privacy settings.
 Note that the number of operations available with this API are limited albeit enough for simple browsing usage.
 To start using this type of client a API key should be obtained for a properly registered user on the [apps](https://www.shadertoy.com/myapps) page and the client implementation should support providing it at the time of the construction